 To get the most out of your shipping container, every part of it requires and deserves your care and attention.
 The hinges, locking bar brackets, locking bar guides, cam retainers and handles – all of which are found on your shipping container doors, need to be well looked after.

-Keeping them well lubricated and greased will give them anti-moisture, anti-corrosion protection and keep them from getting stiff.
+Keeping them well lubricated and greased will give them anti-moisture, and anti-corrosion protection and keep them from getting stiff.
 When joints become stiff, more effort is required to use them and with greater force applied, damage can also be inadvertently inflicted.

 Your container doors will probably be the most used part of your shipping container so be sure not to overlook this step as if you lose your doors, the usefulness of your container becomes that much less.